Live Product · Solo Project

 Usability Testing

-3 rounds of testing.
-Each one reshaped the product.
+3 rounds of testing shaped the product.

 Round 01 · Wireframes